 This guide is for those who want libreboot on their Intel GA-G41M-ES2L motherboard while they still have the original BIOS present.

-Refer to bbb_setup.html for how to set up the BBB for external flashing.
-You can only externally reprogram one of the chips at a time, and you need to disable the chip that you’re not flashing, by connecting 3v3 to /CS of that chip, so you will actually need 2 test clips (you also need to connect GND on the chip that you’re disabling).
+Refer to spi.html for how to set up an SPI programmer for external flashing.
+You can only externally reprogram one of the chips at a time, and you need to disable the chip that you’re not flashing, by connecting 3v3 to /CS of that chip, so you will actually need second test clip or IC pin mini grabber.

 Here is an image of the flash chip:

 Internal flashing is possible.
 Boot with the proprietary BIOS and GNU+Linux.
 There are 2 flash chips (one is backup).

 NOTE: you can still boot the system with just the main flash chip connected, after desoldering the backup chip.
 This has been tested while libreboot was already installed onto the main chip.

 NOTE: If you don’t flash both chips, the recovery program from the default factory BIOS will kick in and your board will be soft bricked.
 Make sure that you flash both chips!

 NOTE: You need the latest flashrom.
 Just get it on flashrom.org from their SVN or Git repos.

 This HTML page was generated by the untitled static site generator.